Columbia-Greene Community College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Columbia-Greene Community College, approximately 17% of students took out student loans averaging $3,973 a year.
-That adds up to $15,892 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Columbia-Greene Community College, approximately 14% of students took out student loans averaging $4,409 a year.
+That adds up to $17,636 over four years for those students.

-The student loan default rate at Columbia-Greene Community College is 12.2%.
-This is higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Columbia-Greene Community College is 15.7%.
+Watch out!
+This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Columbia-Greene Community College Graduates Make?students who graduate from Columbia-Greene Community College with a bachelor's degree from Columbia-Greene Community College make about $34,900 a year during their first few years of employment after graduation.
+How Much Money Do Columbia-Greene Community College Graduates Make?students who graduate from Columbia-Greene Community College with a bachelor's degree go on to jobs where they make an average salary of $34,900 in their early years.
 Unfortunately, this is 12% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Columbia-Greene Community College